"Although the world is full of suffering, it is also full of the overcoming of it."Helen Keller

-Britain's oldest physician, Dr. Bill Frankland, is 105 years old and has been dubbed the “Grandfather of Allergy.”
+One of Britain's most famous physicians, Dr. Bill Frankland, lived to be 108 years old and has been dubbed the “Grandfather of Allergy.”
 He is best known for inventing the pollen count and getting the news media to report it locally.
 Frankland discovered that an allergic reaction is due to a malfunctioning immune system.
 This discovery has helped many in the treatment of allergies.
 His life reads like a novel.
 He was in the Royal Army Medical Corps in 1941 and was sent to Singapore just seven days before the attack on Pearl Harbor.
 A year later, he was sent to the notorious Changi POW camp where he suffered as a prisoner for 3 1/2 years before he was set free.
-In 1979, he cared for the brutal leader of Iraq, Saddam Hussein.
+In 1979, he cared for the leader of Iraq, Saddam Hussein.
 “I got a call to see the new president of Iraq, Saddam Hussein.
 They told me he had an allergy and he was being treated with various desensitizing injections,” Dr. Frankland told the Daily Mail.
 “But he wasn’t allergic at all — his problem was that he was smoking 40 cigarettes a day.”
 Dr. Frankland told Hussein if he wouldn't quit smoking he wouldn't work with him anymore.
+Three and a half months later he was dramatically better, and because he was so grateful, he was invited back to Baghdad with his family to have lunch with him.”
 He added, “I heard some time later that he had had a disagreement with his secretary of state for health, so he took him outside and shot him.
 Maybe I was lucky.”

-Another thing I do to get more vitamin C is to eat oranges or lemons or make some fresh-squeezed juices.
+Another thing I do to get more vitamin C is to eat oranges or lemons, or I make some fresh-squeezed juices.
 Don’t use canned or store-bought because it’s not the same thing.
 The manufacturers squeeze the juice from the oranges and store it in big vats, and then they start to remove the oxygen because this allows the liquid to keep for up to a year without spoiling.
-This also takes out the flavor of the oranges so, in order for it to taste like orange juice again, they hire flavor and fragrance companies to make flavor packs to make it taste like orange juice again.
-The flavor packs aren't listed in the ingredients because they're technically derived from "orange essence and oil".
+This also takes out the flavor of the oranges, so in order for it to taste like orange juice again, they hire flavor and fragrance companies to make flavor packs to make it taste like orange juice again.
+The flavor packs aren't listed in the ingredients because they're technically derived from "orange essence and oil."
 My husband could never drink orange juice because it always gave him terrible indigestion.
-That was until we got our own orange tree and low and behold freshly squeezed OJ doesn't bother him at all.
+That was until we got our own orange tree and, lo and behold, freshly squeezed OJ doesn't bother him at all.
 That's because it's the real deal and the stuff in stores isn't.

 I love to have a small glass of fresh-squeezed OJ for breakfast or a bowl of kefir with cut up oranges or lemons.
 For lunch, I’ll often make some lemonade from a few lemons, monk fruit, and water and sip on it throughout the day.
 Local honey to sweeten your lemonade will often help with allergies as well.

-One of the things I want to teach you if you have pollen allergies is to ditch sugar.
+if you have pollen allergies, one of the things I want to teach you is to ditch sugar.
 It will make your allergies a thousand times worse and diminish your immune system as well.
-Vitamin C is used by white blood cells to engulf and absorb viruses and harmful bacteria and keep your immune system strong when it thinks it’s under an attack from things such as pollen.
+Vitamin C is used by white blood cells to engulf and absorb viruses and harmful bacteria and keep your immune system strong when it thinks it’s under attack from things such as pollen.
 White blood cells need to contain 50 times the concentration of vitamin C as would normally be found in the blood around it.
 Sugar or glucose has a very similar chemical structure to vitamin C; so when you eat sugar, your cells hungrily take in the sugar thinking it is vitamin C. The 50% concentration of vitamin C in your cells starts to drop and your immune system’s normal capabilities are reduced by 75%.
 It can take four to six hours for the vitamin C concentration in the white blood cells to go back to the normal concentration and to be able to function at the highest level again.
 So it’s not a great idea to eat any kind of sugar, and especially if you’re suffering from seasonal allergies because the white blood cells can’t get past the sugar to do their job.